wolfSSL/wolfCLU/README.md

 ### Creating a Certificate Authority (CA) to sign other certificates using ECC signing/verification

 The following demonstrates how to create a root CA and use it to sign other certificates.
-This example uses ECC but steps are similar for RSA.
+This example uses ECC, but steps are similar for RSA.

-In this scenario there are three entites A, B, and C, where A is meant to function as a root CA. The following steps demonstrate how to generate keys and certificates for A, B, and C, such that B and C are signed by A
+In this scenario there are three entities A, B, and C, where A is meant to function as a root CA.

+The following steps demonstrate how to generate keys and certificates for A, B, and C, where A is self-signed and B and C are signed by A

 1. Create private ECC keys for A, B, and C (to create RSA keys instead use `wolfssl -genkey rsa`)
 ```